Page 1 of 6

 Image

-Enter the TNG.
-DATABASE NAME you created.
+Enter the DATABASE NAME you created for TNG.

 Then enter the TNG database USER NAME and PASSWORD you created earlier.